1987 World Series: Summary

-The 1987 World Series was notable in several regards.
-It featured the first World Series games played in an indoor stadium (the Hubert H. Humphrey Metrodome) and, to date, the last World Series game to start earlier than prime time in the eastern United States (Game 6 started at 4:00 p.m.
+The 1987 World Series was the first World Series games played in an indoor stadium (the Hubert H. Humphrey Metrodome) and, to date, the last World Series game to start earlier than prime time in the eastern United States (Game 6 started at 4:00 p.m.
 ET/3:00 p.m.
-CT), and it was the first World Series in which all games were won by the home team.
-(Four previous series had the home team winning the first six games, including the 1965 World Series, when the Twins dropped Game 7 to the Dodgers.)
+CT), and it was the first World Series in which all games were won by the home team (four previous series had the home team winning the first six games, including the 1965 World Series, when the Twins dropped Game 7 to the Dodgers); as part of the format of the time, the American League hosted the Series due to it being an odd-numbered year.
 The bottom half of the ninth inning was never played in any game of this Series, the first and only time this has happened.
 In 1987, the Twins set the record for the worst (full 162 game) regular season win–loss record of any World Series championship team (85–77, .525).
 This record stood until it was broken when the Cardinals won the 2006 Series after going 83–78 (.516).

 Besides setting a record for the worst regular season winning percentage for a World Series winner and hosting the first World Series game indoors, the Twins were the first team to enter the World Series having been outscored in the regular season.
 The Twins, as a team, were outnumbered in virtually every major statistical category in 1987.
 As ABC play-by-play commentator Al Michaels put it in the pre-game show for Game 1, "They were out everything!"

 The Cardinals posted a 95–67 record during the regular season, but were hindered by injuries in the postseason, most notably with the loss of their lone home-run threat, first baseman Jack Clark, who sprained his right ankle in a game in Montreal on September 9.
 During the regular season, Clark led the National League in on-base percentage and slugging percentage despite playing in Busch Memorial Stadium, which was reputed to be the league's most extreme "pitcher's park."
 He hit 35 home runs in 131 games, and was the only person on the team to hit more than 12.
 The player on the team who hit 12, starting third baseman Terry Pendleton (though named to the World Series roster) was hampered with a ribcage injury.
 Normally a switch-hitter, Pendleton was only able to swing lefthanded during the World Series and was also unable to play the field and thus was relegated to pinch-hitting duties or being the designated hitter in the games in Minnesota started by right-handed starters.

 Game 7 was won by Minnesota on the 35th birthday of the Twins' Roy Smalley – and was also the last game of his career.
 Smalley appeared in four games as a pinch-hitter and reached base all four times on a double, an error, and two walks.